-Staff Analysis: Section 367.0816, F.S., requires that the rates be reduced immediately following the expiration of the four-year period by the amount of the rate case expense previously included in the rates.
-The reduction will reflect the removal of revenues associated with the amortization of rate case expense, the associated return included in working capital, and the gross-up for RAFs which is \$7,097 for water and \$7,377 for wastewater.
-Using Lake Placid's current revenues, expenses, capital structure, and customer base, the reduction in water and wastewater revenues will result in the rate decreases as shown on Schedule Nos.
+Section 367.0816, F.S., requires that the rates be reduced immediately following the expiration of the four-year period by the amount of the rate case expense previously included in the rates.
+The reduction shall reflect the removal of revenues associated with the amortization of rate case expense, the associated return included in working capital, and the gross-up for RAFs which is \$4,475 for water and \$6,671 for wastewater.
+Using Lake Placid's current revenues, expenses, capital structure, and customer base, the reduction in water and wastewater revenues shall result in the rate decreases as shown on Schedule Nos.
 4-A and 4-B, respectively.

-The Utility should be required to file revised tariff sheets no later than one month prior to the actual date of the required rate reduction.
-Lake Placid also should be required to file a proposed customer notice setting forth the lower rates and the reason for the reduction.
+The Utility shall file revised tariff sheets no later than one month prior to the actual date of the required rate reduction.
+Lake Placid also shall file a proposed customer notice setting forth the lower rates and the reason for the reduction.

-If the Utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data should be filed for the price index and/or pass-through increase or decrease and the reduction in the rates due to the amortized rate case expense.
+If the Utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data shall be filed for the price index and/or pass-through increase or decrease and the reduction in the rates due to the amortized rate case expense.